Dr. Laura Meyer

 Dr. Marsella earned his Doctorate of Veterinary Medicine from Colorado State University in 2016 after completing undergraduate coursework at the same institution.
 He particularly enjoys dentistry, soft tissue surgery, and new-kitten office visits.
 When he’s away from the hospital, Dr. Marsella can be found reading science fiction, working in the woodshop, or relaxing cliff-side at any of Colorado’s beautiful rock climbing areas.
 He and his wife, Brandy, share their home with two dogs (Ellie and Basel) and two cats (Scotty and Andy).

 Dr. Sam Grossberg moved to Colorado after graduating from the Virginia-Maryland College of Veterinary

 Medicine at Virginia Tech.
 His passion for animals stemmed from growing up with dogs and cats at home while traveling to many National Parks from a young age, marveling at nature and wildlife.
 Dr. Grossberg attended the University of Wisconsin as an undergraduate studying wildlife, conservation, and animal health.
 He is an advocate of the One Health approach to life and medicine that recognizes the inextricable links between animal, human, and environmental health.
 This led to completing his master’s degree in public health during his DVM training.
 His special interests in the veterinary field include preventative medicine, senior care, and behavior.
 He has previously been on veterinary trips to South Africa and India working with both companion animals and wildlife.

 When Dr. Grossberg is not caring for your ‘furbabies’ he enjoys being active in the outdoors.
 He is an avid hiker, bird watcher, snowboarder, and soccer player.
-He lives in Longmont with his partner Bibi and their pets Wilbur the dog and Nick the cat.
+He lives in Longmont with his partner Bibi and their dogs Wilbur and Gouda.